Toshiba board to approve plans to split off chip business on Friday - source

 TOKYO: Toshiba Corp's board will meet on Friday to approve plans to make its chip business a separate company and hopes to raise more than 200 billion yen (US$1.8 billion) by selling a 20 percent stake in it, a person with direct knowledge of the matter said.

-The drastic measures are part of its efforts to offset an upcoming multibillion dollar writedown for its U.S. nuclear business.
+The sale is part of the conglomerate's efforts to avoid being crippled by an upcoming multi-billion dollar writedown for its U.S. nuclear business, although it would not completely offset a charge that other sources have said may exceed US$4.4 billion.

+Some domestic media have said the writedown could be as much as US$6 billion.

+Toshiba declined to comment on plans for its chip business but said earlier on Tuesday that it will unveil the extent of the writedown on Feb.
+14 when it reports third-quarter results.

+Toshiba is rushing to raise funds by the end of the financial year in March as a massive writedown could wipe out shareholders equity that has shrunk to just US$3 billion in the wake of a 2015 accounting scandal.

+Toshiba estimates the value of its chip business - the world's second-biggest NAND flash memory producer after Samsung Electronics - at 1 trillion yen to 1.5 trillion yen (US$8.8 billion to US$13.2 billion), the person with direct knowledge of the matter said.

-Toshiba Chief Executive Satoshi Tsunakawa told its main creditors of the plans when visiting them earlier on Tuesday, said the person, who was not authorised to discuss the matter publicly and declined to be identified.
+Chief Executive Satoshi Tsunakawa told Toshiba's main creditors of the plans when visiting them earlier on Tuesday, said the person, who was not authorised to discuss the matter publicly and declined to be identified.

-(Reporting by Taro Fuse; Writing by Taiga Uranaka; Editing by Edwina Gibbs)
+(Reporting by Taro Fuse; Additional reporting by Tim Kelly; Writing by Taiga Uranaka; Editing by Edwina Gibbs)

 - Reuters